 RingsDB/OCTGN Plugin: https://www.patreon.com/Seastan

 With the pandemic of last year, many players went online to play the game with friends.
 There is a decent chance that you built a deck in RingsDB and then imported it to OCTGN to play there.
 Well, both those resources are maintained under this next subscription service.
-Seastan is in charge of making sure that image packs are loaded properly and new hotkeys can be introduced for the OCTGN plugin of LOTR LCG.
+Seastan is in charge of ensuring that image packs are loaded properly, and new hotkeys can be introduced for the OCTGN plugin of LOTR LCG.
 The new AleP project (also spearheaded by him) will soon come to both platforms, so if you want to support the two platforms without putting in much work, this is the link for you.
 You will be sent a small gift each year to thank you for your support, but you also get to use the deck-draw engine on RingsDB that allows you to simulate a few games to check your deck for consistency.

 Three is Company: https://www.patreon.com/threeiscompanypodcast